SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKPageBuilder/SKPageBuilder_buildOptional.md

                     SKPage {
                         SKHeaderImage(systemName: "camera")
                         SKTitle("SKPage Example")
-                        SKDescription("This is a sample description for the page.") if showExtraContent {
+                        Text("This is a sample description.")
+                        if showExtraContent {
-                            // Optional components processed by buildOptional(_:)
+                            // Optional components or views processed by buildOptional(_:)
-                            SKDescription("This is an optional description.")
+                            Text("This is an optional description.")
                         }
                     }
                 }